- Getting started

 In particular, it is not possible for an employer and employee to agree that someone is not an employee.
 If the work has the nature of employment, that is how it should be taxed.

 Because large amounts of tax and national insurance contributions can be at stake, HMRC can take a firm line, so obtaining advice specific to your business is essential.
 However, you need to seek advice before you engage workers, so that we can advise on the best strategy and engagement terms to suit your business circumstances.

 You should remember that employees are entitled to receive the national minimum wage, have at least 5.6 weeks paid annual holiday (including statutory bank holidays), and have various other employment rights.
-For new employees there is an opportunity to provide shares in exchange for reduced employment rights.

 It is a feature of the tax system that businesses must include in their turnover for the year a value for incomplete work, work you have completed and billed, but not yet been paid for, and work completed but not yet billed, all as at the end of the year.